neoclide/redismru.vim/Readme.md

         :MruValidate

-_validate would start async when vim exit, so you normally don't need this_
+_validation would start async when vim exit, so you normally don't need this_

 see `h:redismru` to learn more.